Youth Baseball and Youth Softball League AED (Automated External Defibrillator) Training Schedule

-All youth baseball leagues that use an athletic field permit issued by NYC Parks are now required by City law to have both an Automated External Defibrillator (AED) and a person who has completed a nationally recognized AED training course present at all times for both games or practices.
+All youth baseball and youth softball leagues that use an athletic field permit issued by NYC Parks are now required by City law to have both an Automated External Defibrillator (AED) and a person who has completed a nationally recognized AED training course present at all times for both games or practices.
 Before you can pick up an AED device from us, you must first have completed your training.

 Free NYC Parks AED Training Class Certification

-We are offering training courses at no cost to youth baseball league officials.
+We are offering training courses at no cost to youth baseball and youth softball league officials.
 Each league may receive training for up to two officials per team.
 Once your training is complete, the AED certification is valid for 24 months, and it must be renewed after it expires.
 Please check the schedule below to sign up for an upcoming class.

 On-Site AED Training Classes